Prepare your raised bed for winter

 Cover the seedlings with our MM-Muts to protect them from the cold

-And the soil mix in your garden boxes?
+And the mix in your raised beds?
 What do you do with that?

 Nothing.
-I just leave it as is.
-You never have to replace it.
+I simply leave it as it is.
+You never need to dig it over.

 To sum it up

-So, now you know everything about preparing a Planty Garden for the winter.
+Now you know everything about preparing a Makkelijke Moestuin for winter.

 • remove old plants